khalidlogi/khwpform2/readme.txt

 - **Admin Notes**: Add important notes or comments to form submissions for better data management and collaboration.
 - **Telegram notifications **: Activate Telegram notifications to receive real-time notifications for every form submission.
 - **Customisation **: Personalize the appearance of theVisualized data by adjusting color schemes and background colors through the settings page.
+- **WordPress widget designed to display the most recent saved entry along with its date and other related information.

 == Installation ==